Check Point Software: The Market Misunderstands Subscription Growth

 (Source: Robbe Delaet)

 I want to end the revenue section by telling you what I believe is a more accurate metric to look at than just revenue growth.
 Many of these new subscription contracts are made for several years.
 However, only the income from this year is booked into revenues and the amount which accounts for the next years is booked in deferred revenues.
 Look at it like this: with the license model, hardware revenues were booked in one year, while it was used for four years.
-In contrast, with the subscription model it is booked in all four years, which pressures revenues in the short term.
+In contrast, with the subscription model, it is booked in all four years, which pressures revenues in the short term.
 Therefore, I believe it is more interesting to look at revenue growth + deferred revenue growth, which also shows us what we can expect from revenue growth in the coming years.
 When you apply this method, you can see that the real growth (green line) was much higher than the reported revenue growth (red line) as deferred revenue grew by double digit revenues pre-2019.
-In 2019, this growth was only 5%, but this was also well explained in the last cc:
+In 2019, this growth was only 5%, but this was also well explained in the last CC:

 The effect should be reflected in the deferred revenues.
 The only thing I will say that, two things.
 One Infinity deals, the majority of the dollars are not coming through deferred, because it's annually invoiced.
 So you see a phenomena of annual invoice business.
 And second, I remind you that we talked about it throughout the year, that last year we had a few, call it abnormal huge transaction growth in Q2, and in Q3 and some in Q4, which was very hard to match.
 Last year, we had the few very-very large deals which were partially part of the deferred revenues, and therefore we don't see it as part of the growth this year.